-33 & 34) Place your free hand carefully under the bundle.
-Swing it out slightly so that the lines stay taught and gently lay it on the floor.
+27 & 28) Place your free hand carefully under the bundle.
+Swing it out slightly so that the lines stay taut and gently lay it on the floor.

-35) As it lies on the floor, the bundle should be triangular in shape, as shown.
+29) As it lies on the floor, the bundle should be triangular in shape, as shown.
 Note: The slider should be wrapped up in the tail and should stay that way as you stuff the canopy into the deployment bag.

-26) Dress canopy to a width slightly wider than the width of the bag.
+30) Dress canopy to a width slightly wider than the bag.
 All the slider should stay inside the rolled tail.
-The slider must not be allowed to move down the lines - even the smallest downward movement the slider may increase opening shock and decrease reliability.
+The slider must not be allowed to move down the lines-even the smallest downward movement of the slider may increase opening shock and decrease reliability.
 Pay extra attention to the position of the slider until the bag is closed.